secureCodeBox/documentation/docs/contributing/test-concept/scanner-test.md

   6 * 60 * 1000
 );
 ```
+For this test to be considered successful, it has to match the expected condition.
+In this case, it's having the count of the findings being greater or equal to 20.
 ### How to Run an Integration Test

 To run the test it suffices to run: